johdavken/resintimer/README.md

+# Resin Timer

-# Description
+## Description

 Resin Timer is a lightweight, mobile-friendly, offline web app for blown film lines.
 Enter line rate, layer splits, hopper splits, and hopper weights to calculate time-to-empty and (optionally) “start by” times before a changeover—plus per-layer downcomer offsets.
 Results are sorted by the most urgent hopper and include a Pump Off checklist to track progress.

-# How to use (quick tutorial)
+## How to use (quick tutorial)
-1) Open the app
+**1) Open the app**
 - Download or clone this repo.

 - Open resin-timer-0_0##.html in any modern browser (Chrome, Safari, Edge, Firefox).

 - Works offline after it’s loaded.

-2) Line setup
+**2) Line setup**

-  Line rate (lb/hr): Enter total line output. (e.g., 1200)
+- Line rate (lb/hr): Enter total line output. (e.g., 1200)

-  Line type: Choose 1, 3, or 5 layers.
+- Line type: Choose 1, 3, or 5 layers.

-  Percent mode: Leave on % unless you prefer fractions.
+- Percent mode: Leave on % unless you prefer fractions.

-  Changeover time (optional): Set a deadline time (e.g., 4:00PM).
+- Changeover time (optional): Set a deadline time (e.g., 4:00PM).

-  If set, Results sort by Start by.
+- If set, Results sort by Start by.

-  If blank, Results sort by Time to empty.
+- If blank, Results sort by Time to empty.

-  Downcomer offset (minutes): Enter a per-layer offset to account for downcomer run-down time.
+- Downcomer offset (minutes): Enter a per-layer offset to account for downcomer run-down time.

-  Offset is added to the calculated run-down time.
+- Offset is added to the calculated run-down time.

-  For line 9, leave at 0.
+- For line 9, leave at 0.

-3) Layer split
+**3) Layer split**

   Enter the % of total line rate assigned to each layer (should total 100%).

   Example (3-layer): A=20, B=60, C=20

-4) Hopper splits + weights (per layer)
+**4) Hopper splits + weights (per layer)**

   For each layer: